-If you’re the kind of person who likes to eat really well in the evening – you will not fail to be impressed by the wealth of restaurants in Lower Saxony.
+If you’re the kind of person who likes to eat really well in the evening – you will not fail to be impressed by the wealth of restaurants in Niedersachsen (Lower Saxony).
 What is more, gourmets can easily identify the quality of a restaurant.
 Different quality labels, whether stars, toques (chef’s hats) or points, reveal places where you are guaranteed not to be disappointed by the first-class cuisine.

 But what do the awards presented by the Michelin and Gault Millau restaurant guides actually mean?